AllKeng/cse15l-lab-reports/lab-report-5-week-10.md

 * The bug is that my code incorrectly believes that links must contain a `.` within them, so it excludes any substrings that do not contain a period.
 It will ignore any string without a period, which the commonmark.js dingus doesn't do.

-    <span style="color:aqua">-->My code is quite narrow and specific to certain cases, so it has a small net of correctly catching false inputs.
+    <span style="color:magenta">-->My code is quite narrow and specific to certain cases, so it has a small net of correctly catching false inputs.
 It has an assumption of what structures links should be, which stops it from matching a real parser.

 **Ideally the code change would occur here**